-Ischemic stroke is an acute neurologic condition caused by impaired cerebral blood flow (e.g., vascular occlusion or systemic hypoperfusion).
-Chronic systemic hypertension and cardiovascular disease are the most important risk factors.
-Clinically, ischemic stroke is characterized by the acute onset of focal neurologic deficits, which are dependent on the cerebral territory covered by the relevant vessel.
-A noncontrast head CT should immediately be performed to rule out intracranial hemorrhage.
-Revascularization of the vessels affected in ischemic strokes, for example via tissue plasminogen activator (tPA) or thrombectomy, is vital to preserving brain tissue.
-Secondary prevention is focused on managing modifiable risk factors (i.e., hypertension, atherosclerosis).
+Ischemic stroke is an acute neurological condition caused by impaired cerebral blood flow (e.g., vascular occlusion or systemic hypoperfusion).
+The most important risk factors are chronic systemic hypertension and cardiovascular disease.
+Clinically, ischemic stroke is characterized by the acute onset of focal neurological deficits, which are dependent on the cerebral territory covered by the relevant vessel.
+If ischemic stroke is suspected, a noncontrast head CT should immediately be performed to rule out intracranial hemorrhage and blood glucose should be measured as it is a stroke mimic.
+Revascularization of the vessels affected in ischemic stroke, e.g., via tissue plasminogen activator (tPA) or thrombectomy, can preserve brain tissue and improve outcomes if given early.
+Further treatment consists of supportive care, neuroprotective measures, management of underlying causes, and secondary prevention with antiplatelet therapy and treatment of modifiable risk factors (i.e., hypertension, atherosclerosis).

 - Nonmodifiable risk factors

 - Diabetes mellitus